 Royal Ascot is Britain’s most revered annual horse race that attracts some of the world’s best race horses to compete for more than £6.58 million in prize money.
 It dates back to 1711, when Queen Anne saw the potential for a racecourse at Ascot and a few months later, the first-ever horse race was held in August.
 Over the past 300 years since it’s inception, Royal Ascot has become a national institution and one of the most esteemed summer events to attend.
 I was absolutely thrilled when I was invited to go and couldn’t wait to experience one of the most anticipated events of the season.
+If you’re looking on how to bet on horse racing all around the world, and see if you’re able to double up on your down.

 I must note, that a part of Royal Ascot that I loved the most, was the preparation before hand.
 There is a strict dress code and all ladies must wear hats, dresses wth 1 inch thick straps and must fall at the knee or below.
 As an American, the hats are by far, the most exciting part!
 Occasion hats aren’t typically a huge part of our culture, but over here in the UK, they are worn to several events and weddings and I love how unique each one is.
 The only event Americans typically wear occasion hats to is the Kentucky Derby, which in my mind, is the US’s version of Ascot.